-Pakistani court convicts three men in politician's murder in London
+Pakistani court convicts three in politician's murder in London

 ($1 = 165.3000 Pakistani rupees)

-Writing by Asif Shahzad; editing by Hugh Lawson, Larry King
+Writing by Asif Shahzad and Gibran Peshimam; editing by Hugh Lawson, Larry King